 Are there any disadvantages?

 There are certainly some factors that may stop you from implementing this strategy.
 To start, you may be getting an above average return on your savings bonds.
-For example, I-bonds are currently offering around a 9% APY interest rate through November 2022.
-In this case, you may consider waiting until the yield on your I-bond recedes or passing on this strategy completely depending on your income levels.
+For example, I-bonds are currently offering around a 3.38% APY interest rate through November 2023 (if you purchase an I-bond between May 2023 and Nov.
+2023 you will also earn a fixed rate of 0.9%).
+This makes I-bonds interesting but not as interesting as they were at the end of 2021 and into 2022.

 Another obvious disadvantage of this strategy is that it is still subject to the same MAGI phase outs that are applicable if you use the proceeds directly for tuition and fees.
 This excludes many individuals from participating in this strategy who make too much for the interest exclusion.
 These individuals may decide to simply hold their savings bonds and make regular 529 contributions instead.